will-fawcett/latex2table/README.md

 ```
 git clone https://github.com/will-fawcett/latex2table
 ```
-Then: link the `latex2table.sh` script so that it is in your path.
+Then: link the `latex2table` script so that it is in your path, making sure that it has executable permissions.

 ## Requirements
 - pdflatex